ros2/ros2_documentation/source/Contributing/Set-up-a-new-Linux-CI-node.rst

    :depth: 1
    :local:

-This page describes how to set up a linux machine for ROS 2 CI jobs using AWS.
+This page describes how to set up a Linux machine for ROS 2 CI jobs using AWS.

 Creating an AWS instance
 ------------------------